alii164/Bitz-Miner-CLI-Guide/README.md

 ```
 solana-keygen new
 ```
-Press ENTER and save the passphrase
+ *  Press ENTER and save the passphrase.Copy your “Private Key” somewhere and then import it to Backpack Wallet.
+Deposit 0.005+ ETH to your wallet on Eclipse to enable mining to the wallet address you created.

 Exporting PrivateKey from ID.json
 ```
 cat ~/.config/solana/id.json
 ```
-* Copy your “Private Key” somewhere and then import it to Backpack Wallet.
-Deposit 0.005+ ETH to your wallet on Eclipse to enable mining to the wallet address you created.

 ## Install Bitz CLI
 ```
 cargo install bitz